microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 ```
 *The code above was sourced from the [*Download tools from NuGet*](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget) Microsoft Docs article.

+### Version solution
+Now that we have Solution Packager downloaded we can work on version
 - Unpack solution
 - Checking in to version control